aws-samples/aws-modernization-with-snyk-and-hashicorp/content/20_Self-Guided/21_AWSAccountSetup.md

 weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---

-# AWS Account Setup <!-- MODIFY THIS HEADING -->

-## Submodule One Heading <!-- MODIFY THIS SUBHEADING -->

-This paragraph block can be used to explain how to setup an AWS account.
-Example content guidance can be found at the bottom of the page.

 # Setting up your AWS account <!-- MODIFY THIS HEADING -->

 If you don’t already have an AWS account with Administrator access: create one now by clicking <a href="https://aws.amazon.com/getting-started/">here</a>.